 Bill Gates – a business magnate, dutiful philanthropist, software pioneer, and the world’s richest man.
 Let’s take a look at 50 of the most interesting things you probably didn’t know about Microsoft’s co-founder.
+Wondering how to start a business check out these tips from Nowloan.

 1. Bill Gates was born William Henry Gates III, the fourth in his family to be given the name.
 Because his father had the suffix “II”, Bill was called by the nickname of “Trey.”